WDI-SEA/js-object-challenges/README.md

-# JS Object Challenges
+# JS Object Challenges (SEIFX818)

 ## Getting Started

-If this is assigned as a lab, you can skip this part!
-Just do it in a [repl.it](https://repl.it/)
+Do all your code in a [repl.it](https://repl.it/).

+# Submitting your code

 * Fork and clone this repository
 * Create a file in the `js` subdirectory named `pizza.js`
-* Write your solution in that file
+* copy/paste your solution into that file
-* Run the file by typing `node js/pizza.js`
+* Commit and push your code, then make a pull request!
 ---

 ### Pizza Parlor!